jrwrigh/fluent_colormaps/README.md

 I've also written up a simple Python script that will translate CSV's into the correct format for this process.
 It is commented with instructions.

 \*Note that the "Extended Black Body" colormap used to be posted on Kenneth's website (though it is still available on [GitHub](https://github.com/kennethmoreland-com/kennethmoreland-com.github.io/tree/master/color-advice)).
-After discussion with Kenneth over email, it was dropped in favor of "Inferno" as they're both very similar to each other, with "Inferno" being the more rigorously vetted option.
-That said, "Extended Black Body" isn't bad, just maybe not as good as "Inferno".
+After discussion with Kenneth over email, it was dropped in favor of "Inferno" as they're both very similar to each other.
+"Inferno" is an interpolation over the [CIELAB colorspace](https://en.wikipedia.org/wiki/CIELAB_color_space) which is calibrated to correlate between the numerical change vs human-percieved change.
+"Extended Black Body" on the other hand is simply an interpolation between a few hues that is corrected for brightness (ie. not as rigorous).
+That said, "Extended Black Body" isn't bad, its just not as good as "Inferno", but is definitely better than rainbow!

 ## Use: